 11. Treatment Facilities for other illness in COVID-19 hospitals For appropriate management of COVID-19 cases, Government of India has advised State governments to setup a three-tier arrangement of health facilities exclusively for COVID.

 (i) COVID Care Center with isolation beds for mild or pre-symptomatic cases;

 (ii) Dedicated COVID Health Centre (DCHC) with oxygen supported isolation beds for moderate cases and

 (iii) Dedicated COVID Hospital (DCH) with ICU beds for severe cases.

 In order to prevent cross

-26 ICMR Scientist-B vacancy Recruitment 2020 #Scientist & Research8 Days Remaining for Apply Indian Council of Medical Research (ICMR) under Department of Health Research, Ministry of Health & Family Welfare, Government of India will conduct a computer-based examination on 01/11/2020 for recruitment of various Scientist-B (Medical/Non-Medical) vacancy posts and hence invites online application on prescribed format from Indian nationals for filling up these Government Job Vacancy posts of Scientist-B in various disciplines.
-(Advertisement No. ICMR/SC-B/2020)
+26 ICMR Scientist-E and Scientist-D Recruitment 2020#Scientist & Research1 Days Remaining for Apply Indian Council of Medical Research (ICMR) under Department of Health Research, Ministry of Health & Family Welfare, Government of India invites online application on prescribed format from Indian nationals for recruitment and filling up these Government Job Vacancy posts of Scientist-E, Scientist-D (Medical/Non-Medical) in various disciplines.
+(Advertisement No. ICMR/Sc-E & Sc-D/2020/2-Pers.)